About the Author

 In addition to her work in Bereavement, Dr Diaz was asked to participate in an annual Conference sponsored by CHAPCA (The California Hospice and Palliative Care Association).
 Her research and participation included the underserved Hispanic Population in Hospice and Palliative Care, the obstacles that present themselves and the health care providers failure to provide opportunities for learning and instruction about health, quality of life and dealing with death.

 In January 2020 she joined Congresswoman Grace Napolitano’s (CA32nd Congressional District) staff as her Health and Mental Health Liaison.
 She manages the Mental health Consortium for the Congresswoman .
 The Mental Health Consortium is comprised of Behavioral Health Leaders that work in every area of our communities.
 First responders, Educators, Law Enforcement, Business leaders and Clergy all come together to network, learn from one another and give their input regarding legislation.
 Grass root organizations that are directly working with low income and vulnerable communities which are adversely affected by stigma, trauma, poverty, and the recent pandemic (COVID 19) give their insight on what is needed to be effective as Mental health leaders.
-She is a member of the Latinx Mental health Steering Committee whose mission is to advocate for culturally and linguistically competent mental health services, policy and research for the Latinx community in Los Angeles County.
+She is a member of the Latino(x) Mental health Advocacy Concilio (LMHAC) whose mission is to advocate for culturally and linguistically competent mental health services, policy and research for the Latino (x) community in Los Angeles County.

 Her latest book releases include The Impossible Possibility (offering guidance through grief and bereavement), Archway Publishing from Simon & Schuster (2019) and Coexisting in a Religious World of Divide -A Journey of Faith in Christianity and Judaism, Westbow Press, a division of Thomas Nelson and Zondervan, (2019)